thegodwinproject/.github/CONTRIBUTING.md

    from being accepted.
    The [#buffalo](https://gophers.slack.com/messages/buffalo/) channel on gophers.slack.com is a great place to seek this kind of guidance.
+3. Do not open a PR for supported go version update.
+The version management (including supported go versions) is a responsibility of maintainers and will be managed with complex consideration across all projects.
-3. Write your feature/fix and make sure to include tests.
+4. Write your feature/fix and make sure to include tests.
 Tests are an **absolute** requirement for any pull request.
 Please make sure to use the same testing style and libraries as the rest of the tests.
-4. Make sure tests run when doing `go test -race ./...`.
+5. Make sure tests run when doing `go test -race ./...`.
-5. (Optional) There is a much longer set of integration tests that can be run.
+6. (Optional) There is a much longer set of integration tests that can be run.
    These will be run by github actions when you open a PR.
 If you want to run them locally, you can by running `docker build .`.